Krish-Chandra/DL/README.md

 	- Contact the administrator (needs to be tested!)

-###Things that can be learned from studying this app:
+###Things that can be learned from studying these versions of the app:

 - Yii Module creation
 	- Admin and Library
 - Authentication and authorization
-	- Role based access control
+	- Role based access control (both file- and db-based)
 - Enabling and disabling of menu items based on the logged in user's role
 - Use of Yii's ORM (Active Record and Relational Active Record) for database access
 - Form input and AJAX validation
 - Button columns with images in CGridView
 - Error handling
+- Implementing search
+- Database migrations to migrate up/down from one version of the app to the next/previous
+-

 ###TODO list to make it more feature rich: